-Evergreen trees were already popular in Pagan rites before Jesus’s birth, but they didn’t become a widely-held symbol of Christmas until the Renaissance.
-German Protestants began bringing home and decorating the large trees that grew in their local forests, and the custom spread throughout the various German dukedoms, then jumping to England with the ascension of a German king to the British monarchy.
+Evergreen trees were already popular in pagan rites before Jesus’s birth, but they didn’t become a widely held symbol of Christmas until the Renaissance.
+German Protestants began bringing home and decorating the large trees that grew in their local forests, and the custom spread throughout the various German dukedoms, then jumped to England with the ascension of a German king to the British monarchy.
 German-settled cities in America began using the custom, and it spread from there.

 Christmas Is the Most Important Holiday in Christianity

 Christmas is the central event of the Christian calendar.

 Easter has far more significance on the Christian calendar than Christmas does.
 Historically, Jesus’s birth wasn’t celebrated until centuries after it occurred, while his death and resurrection were celebrated by the earliest converts to Christianity.
 Also, Easter is celebrated over a far longer period of time than Christmas on the traditional Christian calendar - lasting almost two months from February to April.